Melih199/Mustafa_Melih_Toslak_RT1_Assignment1/README.md

 # RESEARCH TRACK 1  ASSIGNMENT 1

-#GOAL

-The robot must autonomously detect the closest silver box in the area, then move towards it and grab it.
-After catching the silver robot, he must detect the closest Gold box in the corners, move towards it and release the silver box in front of the gold box.
-This process should continue until there is no silver box that has never been grabbed.
+## GOAL

+The aim of this assignment is create a python node that:

+1- Give ability to robot *distinguish between silver and golden tokens*.
+2- Find the *closest silver token* and *grab* it.
+3- After grabing silver token, *find closest golden token* and *release* the silver token near to golden one.
+4- Repeat these prosesses whitout using same silver and golden tokens until there are no silver tokens left.